-In the Spring of 2019 the Paxton Water Department was notified by the Department of Environmental Protection Agency that we had to do a total restoration or replacement of the 1 million gallon Asnebumskit water storage tank, or we would be forced to take it off line.
-The Department obtained approval at the Annual Town Meeting in the Spring of 2019, and contracted SUEZ Utility Services Co., Inc. to make repairs.
-The interior restoration of the tank was completed by December of 2019.
-In order to make this happen in such a short duration of time shows the dedication of the staff, the Board of Water Commissioners, the Town Administrator, and the contractors.
-It took many long, sleepless nights to get this completed for some of the staff with very little disturbance to you, the customer.
-This would not have been possible over that timeline without everyone working together.
-The rehabilitation work to the exterior of the tank is scheduled to start back up in June of 2020, with the expectation that all the rehabilitation work will be 100% completed in 2020.
+In the Spring of 2019, the Paxton Water Department was notified by the Department of Environmental Protection Agency that we had to do a total restoration, or replacement, of the 1 million gallon Asnebumskit water storage tank, or we would be forced to take it offline.
+The Department was able to get approval at the Annual Town Meeting in the Spring of 2019, and a contract signed with SUEZ Utility Services Co., Inc. The interior restoration of the tank was completed by December of 2019.
+In the Fall of 2020, SUEZ Utility Services began rehabilitation work on the exterior of the tank.